 This building has been equipped with utility electricity, gas, and water meters.
 Moreover, there are several electrical breaker boxes installed along the production halls for the machines.
 The production also uses oil for heating purposes.
-The equipment's location in the building is shown in Figure 59.
+The equipment's location in the building is shown in Figure 61.

-The devices that sense the indoor temperature, humidity and CO_2 are located at different points in the production halls.
+The devices that sense the indoor temperature, humidity and CO2 are located at different points in the production halls.
 The first device is located in Production Hall 1, the second in Production Hall 2, the third in the lathe and milling shop and the last one in the paint shop.
 The sensors communicate wirelessly using the Sigfox network.
 The information collected through the sensors is managed by the ThingsBoard platform as in the case of the Velten pilot.
-Smart electricity metering is envisioned to be installed.